bramp/antlr4-grammars/README.md

 | ❌  | webidl          | antlr: error(134): WebIDL.g4:584:3: symbol type conflicts with generated code in target language or runtime |
 | ❌  | xdr             | test: FAIL   bramp.net/antlr4/xdr [build failed]                              |
 | ❌  | z               | build: z/z_lexer.go:1231:2: syntax error: non-declaration statement outside function body |

 The failures are broken down like so:

 * **antlr** - ANTLR failed to generate Go code from the grammar.
 * **build** - The generated Go code failed to build.
 * **test**  - The generated Go code failed the unit tests for that language.

-If you wish to help fix the situation then please submit fixes back to the [ANTLR Go target](https://github.com/antlr/antlr4/blob/master/tool/src/org/antlr/v4/codegen/target/GoTarget.java), or the [Gramamrs Github Repo](https://github.com/antlr/grammars-v4).
+If you wish to help fix the situation then please submit fixes back to the [ANTLR Go target](https://github.com/antlr/antlr4/blob/master/tool/src/org/antlr/v4/codegen/target/GoTarget.java), or the [Gramamers Github Repo](https://github.com/antlr/grammars-v4).

 # Build

-To generate, build and test a single grammar, just run:
+The grammars above are ready to use, but if you wish to change them, or build them yourself for any reason just run:

 ```bash
 make <name of grammar>